kcaliban/finDrGA/README.md

 ### Arguments

-Dvelopr takes four command-line arguments.
+finDr\_GA takes four command-line arguments.
 * -n : Number of generations
 * -m : Size of population
 * -p : Probability of random-point mutation for each individual